 At the time I shared my experience with gynecomastia surgery and initial recovery, the sound of crickets from many uninterested men was deafening.
 All it took was a quick search on YouTube to know that I was not alone in my struggle.
-It still however, as arduous as my story was, not something men were connecting to, or felt comfortable discussing at all.
+It still however, as personal as my story was, not something men were connecting with, or felt comfortable discussing openly.
 Regardless of the lack of feedback, I thought of the questions I would have (had I not gone through with the surgery) that might resonate with brothers who are dealing with the uncomfortable, and challenging experience of living with enlarged, female like breasts.

 1. How much does gynecomastia surgery cost?
-Before I get into dollars and cents, let me begin by saying I hate this question.
-If you had something you wanted, that was completely obtainable if you worked towards it, would you do it?
+Before I get into dollars and cents, let me preface it by saying I hate this question!
+If you had something you wanted, that you believed was completely unobtainable, but if you worked your butt off to make it happen, would you do it?
 The answer should be yes!
-For every time I’ve seen this question posed to online personalities, I would wonder what could the inquiring man adjust in his budget to allow himself to pay for gynecomastia treatment.
+For every time I’ve seen this question posed to online personalities, I would wonder what could the inquiring man adjust in his budget to allow himself to pay for gynecomastia treatment?
 The price for the surgery will vary from surgeon to surgeon, and possibly what exactly you’re having done in your unique situation.
 I’ve known guys who’ve shelled out anywhere from $4,000 to $6,000.
 I also know of one brother who was able to have the cost covered by insurance.
 There are very specific circumstances that this is covered so please do your due diligence in researching during your consultation period.

 The good news is you’re not alone and although there are some contributing factors to gynecomastia, no man sets out intentionally to have man boobs.
 To put it directly, you can’t help it!
 Trust that there is treatment and a freedom which awaits you.
 I promise it will be the gift that keeps on giving!